Configure Interfaces

 Configure Tunnel Interfaces

 You use tunnel interfaces to configure an IPsec tunnel and high availability (HA) between two VOS devices.
-For SD-WANs, you create multiple tunnel interfaces to connect a branch with a Controller device.
+For SD-WAN networks, you create multiple tunnel interfaces to connect a branch with a Controller device.

 Tunnel interfaces are named with the prefix tvi, for tunnel virtual interface.